ifm/developerportal/v1.1.30/_sources/Firmware/ReleaseNotes/FW_1.1.x/FW_1.1.x_migration_guide.md.txt

 ### ODS application use case
 Since ifm applications mainly use the Denver cores in this use case, OEM applications should be pinned to specific ARM cores.
 When the `UNSTABLE_FRAMERATE` diagnostic occurs more than sporadically, it is necessary to:
-+ Pin processes launched from an OEM docker container to the ARM A57 cores of the TX2 unit (using a taskset of 0x39).
++ Pin processes launched from an OEM Docker container to the ARM A57 cores of the TX2 unit (using a taskset of 0x39).
 Note that the Denver cores of the TX2 unit are reserved for the ODS application.
 + Reduce the number of simultaneously active cameras (see /applications/instances/appX/configuration/activePorts)
 + Reduce the workload of OEM Docker containers by optimizing for runtime or offloading to other processing hardware.

-Refer to [the docker resources allocation documentation](../../../SoftwareInterfaces/Docker/cpu.md) for more details.
+Refer to [the Docker resources allocation documentation](../../../SoftwareInterfaces/Docker/cpu.md) for more details.